verneylmavt/st-ner/README.md

 # 📑 Named Entity Recognition (NER) Model Collections

-This repository machine learning models of Named Entity Recognition (NER), designed to be deployed using ONNX and utilized in a Streamlit-based web application.
+This repository contains machine learning models of Named Entity Recognition (NER), designed to be deployed using ONNX and utilized in a Streamlit-based web application.
 The app provides an interactive interface for performing various tasks using neural network architectures.
 [Check here to see other ML models](https://github.com/verneylmavt/ml-model).

+For more information about the training process, please check the training `.ipynb` files in the `training` folder.

 ## 🎈 Demo App